– a yoga pose that regulates your body weight

 Yoga brings your whole being into balance

 The co-operation between the various parts of the body is co-ordinated by the mid-brain via the spinal cord:

 “…this close interaction between the central nervous system and the hormonal glands, which is brought about by the hypothalamus, is the explanation why states of mind, stress etc. can influence the bodily functions and the health of the organism.”

 (Lademann’s Medical Encyclopaedia, 1977).

-	In this century much research has been carried ont on the influence of yoga on body and mind.
+In the 20th century, much research has been carried out on the influence of yoga on body and mind.
 The effects of the Plough on the hormones and the body weight is just one example.

-	In the next issue of Bindu we will discuss the Shoulderstand ( Sarvangasana), also called "The Candle".
-In this pose the body stands vertical and straight resting on the shoulders and supported by the hands on the back.
-In the "classical programme" of yoga poses, it is performed right before the Plough.
+In another article, we discuss the Shoulderstand (Sarvangasana), also called “The Candle”.
+In this pose, the body stands vertical and straight resting on the shoulders and supported by the hands on the back.
+In the “classical programme” of yoga poses, it is performed right before the Plough.